-How to Remove Dips or Hard Spots at Zipper Pockets for Dodgers and Biminis
+How to Remove Dips or Hard Spots at Zipper Pockets for Dodgers & Biminis

 A dodger or bimini adds a nice, shaded covering to your boat, sheltering you from the harsh sun and offering protection from rain and spray.
 Sewing your own dodger or bimini is a great way to save money, practice your sewing and DIY skills, and gain a sense of accomplishment and pride at constructing something that others spend top dollar having custom marine shops sew for them.